 Welcome from the Fellowship Director

 Welcome!
 Thank you for your interest in the Pediatric Hematology/Oncology Fellowship Training Program of the Warren Alpert School Medical School of Brown University located at Hasbro Children’s Hospital.
-I am both proud and honored to be a part of the training opportunities offered here.
+We are both proud and honored to be a part of the training opportunities offered here.

 Our strongest selling point is our fellows.
 They are a bright, energetic, collegial group who develop friendships that last a lifetime.
 Their idealism and efforts are to make the world a better place for children, particularly those with hematologic and oncologic disease, is unique and remarkable.

 Our diversity of patient base, both by diagnosis, and by cultural and ethnic variety is astonishing.
 Hasbro Children's Hospital is the only children's hospital for our state and surrounding region.
 The inpatient staff is dedicated not only to the medical care of the child, but maintaining a comfortable, family oriented atmosphere.
 The outpatient clinic is busy with laughing children and attentive parents, with expert nursing, social work and ancillary staff to ease both patient and fellow stressors.

 There are a myriad of opportunities for a scholarly activity.
 Our fellows have led projects in bench research, ranging from studying survivin gene expression to clinical trial research, looking at transition to adult care in sickle cell disease.
 Many of our fellows choose to complete a Masters in Public Health at Brown University during their time here.
 There is also flexibility to allow for “out of the box” projects, including advocacy or international medicine.